Non-Liquid Cellular States: Topological, Geometrical, and Renormalization Formulas

 \subsubsection{Hexagonal honeycomb column lattice}

-For the hexagonal honeycomb column lattice, there are two sublattices, let us label them $A$ and $B$ sublattices.
-We perform the two step RG on the real space.
+For the hexagonal honeycomb column lattice (\Fig{fig:Hexagonal} (a)), there are two sublattices, let us label them $A$ and $B$ sublattices.
+We perform the two-step RG on the real space.
 Both steps have their significant geometry meanings behind because the renormalization scheme depends on the \emph{geometry} of sublattices.
-(Of course there is also a slight topology meaning for it, because we need to obtain something stable.) \begin{enumerate}[label=\arabic*., ref={},leftmargin=*] \item The first step is analogous to the crossing ``symmetry''\footnote{Here the crossing ``symmetry'' is not the global symmetry in the sense of quantum matter and in the condensed matter terminology.
-This crossing ``symmetry'' is merely a symmetry of the relabelings and rejoining external legs. } on the real space lattice: \bea \sum_j \cW^A_{jab} \cW^B_{jcd} = \sum_{j'} (\cW'^{A'})_{j' bc} (\cW'^{B'})_{j' da}, \eea while the $j$ and $j'$ are the two different ways of writing the internal channels connecting between external four legs $a,b,c, d$.
+(Of course there is also a slight topology meaning for it, because we need to obtain something stable.)

+\begin{enumerate}[label=\arabic*., ref={},leftmargin=*] \item The first step is analogous to the crossing ``symmetry''\footnote{Here the crossing ``symmetry'' is not the global symmetry in the sense of quantum matter and in the condensed matter terminology.
+This crossing ``symmetry'' is merely a symmetry of the relabelings and rejoining external legs. } on the real space lattice (\Fig{fig:Hexagonal} (b)): \bea \sum_j \cW^A_{jab} \cW^B_{jcd} = \sum_{j'} (\cW'^{A'})_{j' bc} (\cW'^{B'})_{j' da}, \eea while the $j$ and $j'$ are the two different ways of writing the internal channels connecting between external four legs $a,b,c, d$.
 The sublattices change from $A$ and $B$ to $A'$ and $B'$.
-The $\cW^A$ and $\cW^B$ are given and chosen by us, while we need to solve $\cW'^{A'}$ and $\cW'^{B'}$. \Ref{Wen2020pri2002.02433} proposed to find $\cW'^{A'}$ and $\cW'^{B'}$ that have the minimal quantum dimensions, that means that they have the lowest number of ground state subspace, thus GSD, say on the spatial torus.
+The $\cW^A$ and $\cW^B$ are given and chosen by us, while we need to solve $\cW'^{A'}$ and $\cW'^{B'}$. \Refe{Wen2020pri2002.02433} proposed to find $\cW'^{A'}$ and $\cW'^{B'}$ that have the minimal quantum dimensions, that means that they have the lowest number of ground state subspace, thus GSD, say on the spatial torus.